 As the worker and the boss, a self-employed taxpayer must file IRS Schedule C to claim expenses and list income, as well as Schedule SE to figure self-employment taxes.
-Deductible expenses are common: office supplies, insurance and transportation, for example.
-Although the IRS allows these and several other useful write-offs, the expense must be related to the production of taxable income.
+Deductible expenses are common: phones, internet connection, office supplies, computers, printers, toner, insurance and transportation, for example.
+Although the IRS allows these and many other useful write-offs, the expense must be related to the production of taxable income.

 Video of the Day

 Office expenses are deductible for businesses of any size.
 For the self-employed taxpayer working out of a home office, this means a write-off of home expenses such as rent, mortgage payments, insurance and utilities.
 The expenses must be pro-rated by the percentage of floor space used for the office.
 For example, if you have a 2,000-square-foot house and your office is 200 square feet, your office is 10 percent of your house.

 Any expenses dedicated to the business, such as phone charges, computers, furniture, postage and internet service, are deductible.
 If the room doubles as a nursery or workout room, you can't claim the entire space as an office.

 The IRS allows the self-employed taxpayer to write off educational expenses related to the business, including tuition, fees, course books, webinars, training and software.

 Don't worry about a home office being a "red flag" that triggers an audit by the IRS.
 That's a myth – the IRS has enough trouble auditing the big cheaters to go after self-employed workers claiming a small home office deduction.

 Consider also: Standard Deduction: How Much Is It, When to Take It & How to Use It